Experimental Semi-quantum Key Distribution With Classical Users: Abstract

 \section{Abstract}

-{The exploit of quantum systems allows for insights that promise to revolutionise information processing, although a main challenge for practical implementations is technological complexity.
-Due to its feasibility, quantum cryptography, which allows for perfectly secure communication, has become the most prominent application of quantum technology.
-Nevertheless, this task still requires the users to be capable of performing quantum operations, such as state preparation or measurements in multiple bases.
-A natural question is whether the users' technological requirements can be further reduced.
-Here we demonstrate a novel quantum cryptography scheme, where users are fully classical.
+Quantum key distribution, which allows two distant parties to share an unconditionally secure cryptographic key, promises to play an important role in the future of communication.
+For this reason such technique has attracted many theoretical and experimental efforts, thus becoming one of the most prominent quantum technologies of the last decades.
+The security of the key relies on quantum mechanics and therefore requires the users to be capable of performing quantum operations, such as state preparation or measurements in multiple bases.
+A natural question is whether and to what extent these requirements can be relaxed and the quantum capabilities of the users reduced.
+Here we demonstrate a novel quantum key distribution scheme, where users are fully classical.
 In our protocol, the quantum operations are performed by an untrusted third party acting as a server, which gives the users access to a superimposed single photon, and the key exchange is achieved via interaction-free measurements on the shared state.
-Our approach opens up new interesting possibilities for quantum cryptography networks.}
+We also provide a full security proof of the protocol by computing the secret key rate in the realistic scenario of finite-resources, as well as practical experimental conditions of imperfect photon source and detectors.
+Our approach deepens the understanding of the fundamental principles underlying quantum key distribution and, at the same time, opens up new interesting possibilities for quantum cryptography networks.